ten-protocol/go-ten/dockerfiles/README.md

     docker build -t obscuro_enclave - < dockerfiles/enclave.Dockerfile

-To run the image as a container, where `XXXX` is the port on which to expose the enclave service's RPC endpoints on the local machine, and `YYY` is the address of the node that this enclave service is for as an integer:
+To run the image as a container, where `XXX` is the port on which to expose the enclave service's RPC endpoints on the local machine, and `YYY` is the address of the node that this enclave service is for as an integer:

-    docker run -p XXX:11000/tcp obscuro_enclave --nodeID YYY
+    docker run -p XXX:11000/tcp obscuro_enclave --nodeID YYY --address :11000